dd9jn/rfc4880bis/crypto-refresh.md

   - A single octet 0xFF,

-  - A number representing the length of the hashed data from the Signature packet stopping right before the second version octet.
+  - A number representing the length (in octets) of the hashed data from the Signature packet through the hashed subpacket body.
-    For a v4 signature, this is a four-octet big-endian number, considered to be an unsigned integer modulo 2\*\*32.
+    This a four-octet big-endian unsigned integer of the length modulo 2\*\*32.
-    For a v6 signature, this is an eight-octet big-endian number, considered to be an unsigned integer modulo 2\*\*64.

 After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and its first two octets are placed in the Signature packet, as described in {{version-four-and-six-sig}}.